chiyu1203/ephys/README.md

 # Multicamera filmming

 1. Use bonVision based visual paradigm: open the designed workflow and use arduino to trigger the cameras (and then turn on fictrac if this is a closed-loop experiment).
 Note: there is a difference feature file for camera 1557 for fictrac or for pose estimation.
+The camera config files are stored at C:\src\fictrac\pose_estimate\setup2025

 2. Use Unity based visual paradigm: Open pylon viewer and turn on camera 1557 so that we can load feature into the camera (somehow fictrac automatically use this camera so we load a particular feature file:432x480_hw in this camera for fictrac) and then close Pylon Viewer.